shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 # Preparing a Lab Experiment

-<mark>TODO: Include printable PDF checklist</mark>

 Several items need to be prepared before staring a lab experiment.
 This page provides an overview of these items.
-Use this sheet as a checklist when preparing a new experiment.
+Use the following [checklist](../../downloads/checklist_PreparingLabExperiments.pdf){target="_blank" rel="noreferrer"} each time you prepare in-lab experiments.

 ## Create a Shared Digital Folder